 Let me give you a quick example.
 If you improve your ability to ask good pre-qualifying questions, you will do a better job of screening out the bad prospects that don’t fit well.
 By simply doing this one thing, you will immediately improve your close rate as it will be easier to close the prospects you pursue because they will fit better.

-There was not a thought in my mind to try to share these points with this customer.
-I could tell by how she talked to me that there was nothing that I could say that would make her see things differently.
+I did not think about trying to share these points with this customer.
+From how she talked to me, I could tell that there was nothing I could say that would make her see things differently.
 She has 18 years of sales experience and does not need a sales script.

 As I have hired people and worked with clients, I have learned that sometimes you just can’t teach an old dog new tricks.
 But if you agree with only half of all of that, you can see that sales scripts are not just for those who are new to sales.